Raymond trained and worked as an actor before joining Thames Television

 The phenomenal and frenzied speed at which the costumes were put

-Raymond points to a photograph of Major Happy's costume and says
+points to a photograph of Major Happy's costume and says "The

-"The musical notes were stuck on the night before filming,
+musical notes were stuck on the night before filming, and my assistant

 The key costumes came with a bit more warning, and so more time

-for the main costumes), he would enlist the help of his prop maker
+the main costumes), he would enlist the help of his prop maker in

 I